 You are further cautioned to weigh carefully the risks inherent in sports such as white water rafting or activities involving jumping from or swimming near waterfalls, particularly following heavy rains when swollen rivers and streams increase the potential for dangerous flash floods.
 In flash flood conditions, helmets and life vests may not provide adequate protection.
 U.S. citizens have perished during flash floods that followed rains, even though they were wearing helmets and life jackets.
 Participants in eco-tourism adventures should carefully assess the risks of any activity, as safety standards and first response assistance are often not comparable to those found in the United States.
 Exercise caution while visiting isolated beaches during severe weather conditions.
 Areas of dangerous surf and undertow are often unmarked.

 Tourist Police: The Dominican Republic has police that are specially trained to assist tourists who require assistance.
-This public institution is called Politur and represents a cooperative effort between the National Police, Secretary of the Armed Forces, and the Secretary of Tourism.
-Politur typically has personnel in tourist areas to provide first responder type assistance to tourists.
-If you are the victim of a crime, Politur can help you get to a police station so that you may file a police report and seek further assistance.
-Politur is located at the corner of 30 de Marzo and Mexico, Bloque D, Governmental Building, Santo Domingo.
+This public institution is called CESTUR and represents a cooperative effort between the National Police, Secretary of the Armed Forces, and the Secretary of Tourism.
+CESTUR typically has personnel in tourist areas to provide first responder type assistance to tourists.
+If you are the victim of a crime, CESTUR can help you get to a police station so that you may file a police report and seek further assistance.
+CESTUR is located at the corner of 30 de Marzo and Mexico, Bloque D, Governmental Building, Santo Domingo.
 The general phone number is 809-221-8697.
-Visit Politur's website here.
+Visit CESTUR's website for more information.

 Don’t buy counterfeit and pirated goods, even if they are widely available.
 Not only are the bootlegs illegal in the United States, if you purchase them you may also be breaking local law.

-VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime abroad, you should contact the local police and the nearest U.S. Embassy or Consulate.
+VICTIMS OF CRIME: If you or someone you know becomes the victim of a crime, you should contact the local police and the U.S. Embassy or.
 We can: